aquasecurity/tfsec/docs/checks/azure/storage/allow-microsoft-service-bypass.md

 title: Trusted Microsoft Services should have bypass access to Storage accounts
 ---

+# Trusted Microsoft Services should have bypass access to Storage accounts

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation